Karimka0/FindEulerPath/README.md

 ### Example 1: Euler path
 **Input**:
 ```
-Enter the number of vertices in the graph: 4
+Please, enter the number of vertices in the graph: 4
-Enter the adjacency matrix for the graph:
+Please, enter the adjacency matrix for the graph line by line:
 0 1 1 0
 1 0 1 1
 1 1 0 1